Sampling-Based Constrained Motion Planning with Products of Experts: Introduction

-Fig. \ref{fig:whole_pipeline} illustrates our proposed approach which splits the main problem into two sub-problems: the \textbf{optimality problem}, focusing on optimization, and the \textbf{feasibility problem}, focusing on constraints.
+Fig. \ref{fig:whole_pipeline} illustrates our proposed approach, which splits the main problem into two sub-problems: the \textbf{optimality problem}, focusing on optimization, and the \textbf{feasibility problem}, focusing on constraints.
 We compute distributions for both subproblems and then combine them with the products of experts approach to create a distribution that is both feasible and optimal.
 This framework effectively projects the optimality distribution into the feasible region.
+A key remaining challenge is how to learn these typically complex, multimodal distributions and to sample from them efficiently.

-Unlike traditional projection methods that use a \emph{sample-then-project} approach on individual samples \citep{stilman2010global, dafle2020motioncones} or rely on tangent space approximations that require calculating system gradients \citep{pardo2015projectionbasedbodymotion, suh2011tangent}, our method employs a \emph{project-then-sample} strategy, which increases the likelihood that samples fall within the feasible region and can be applied to systems with challenging-to-calculate gradients, which is for example the case for non-prehensile manipulation.
-This approach ensures that the feasibility distribution acts as a binary filter, effectively eliminating infeasible regions of the optimality distribution.
-Consequently, the success of our method hinges on accurately learning the feasibility distribution, which must precisely capture sharp transitions at boundaries.
+There are three main paradigms for combining experts at the solution level in the literature: Gaussian experts \citep{Calinon16JIST,hinton1999poe}, energy-based models \citep{gkanatsios2023energybased}, and diffusion-based models \citep{yang2023diffusion,wang2024poco}.
+Gaussian experts offer closed-form inference but are inherently restrictive in the kinds of multimodal distributions they can represent.
+Energy-based models are more flexible but impose heavy sampling burdens (e.g., Langevin dynamics or MCMC).
+Diffusion-based approaches significantly reduce sampling complexity, yet typically require large demonstration datasets.
+Critically, these models often fail to consider feasibility when they are performing sampling during the denoising process, leading to the rejection of many samples at each step.
+In this paper, we show that by integrating a dedicated feasibility expert, we can improve its reliability before sampling and boost per-step sampling efficiency throughout the diffusion process.

 In this article, we demonstrate how different experts can be effectively integrated using tensor train (TT) decomposition.
 Our previous work demonstrated the potential of this method for learning and sampling from desired distributions \citep{Shetty23,Xue24RSS}.
 We extend these findings by applying TT in the context of products of experts.
-We compare it to a baseline relying on normalizing flows (NFs) \citep{dinh2016density}, inspired by \citep{power2023variational}, to show the advantages of TT over NFs, as well as to discuss the differences between a \emph{project-then-sample} strategy compared to a \emph{sample-then-project} strategy.
+We compare it to a baseline relying on normalizing flows (NFs) \citep{dinh2016density}, inspired by \citep{power2023variational}, to show the advantages of TT over NFs, as well as to discuss the differences between a \emph{project-then-sample} strategy compared to a \emph{sample-then-project} or pure \emph{sample-then-reject} strategies.